MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-troubleshoot.md

 Report-page [tooltips](../create-reports/desktop-tooltips.md#considerations-and-limitations) aren't displayed for dashboard visual tiles or report-page dashboard tiles.

-By design, dashboards in Power BI don't currently support report page tooltips.
-Dashboard tiles take minimal snapshots of pinned content, and don't have a reference to the report page that is designed as a Tooltip.
+By design, dashboards in Power BI don't currently support report-page tooltips.
+Dashboard tiles take minimal snapshots of pinned content, and they don't have a reference to the report page that's designed as a tooltip.

-As a best practice, we recommended designing dashboards without relying on report-page tooltips to ensure necessary information is clearly presented.
+We recommend that you design dashboards without relying on report-page tooltips, to help ensure that necessary information is clearly presented.

 ### Line chart tooltips

-Users might notice that Line Chart **Tooltips** are displayed differently than other charts.
-By default, we show all series values and a vertical alignment bar to help users compare all series values within a specific category.
+Users might notice that line chart tooltips are displayed differently from other charts.
+By default, Power BI shows all series values and a vertical alignment bar to help users compare all series values within a specific category.

-In some cases, the standard datapoint tooltip will render, such as for Combo Charts and when Line Charts enter high-density sampling due to hitting data limits.
+In some cases, the standard datapoint tooltip renders, such as for combo charts and when line charts enter high-density sampling after hitting data limits.
 Different filters might push the query slightly above or below the limits, resulting in different tooltips at different times for the same line chart visual.

-For more information about high-density line sampling, see our article: [High-Density Line Sampling in Power BI](../create-reports/desktop-high-density-sampling.md#tooltips-and-high-density-line-sampling).
+For more information, see [High-density line sampling in Power BI](../create-reports/desktop-high-density-sampling.md#tooltips-and-high-density-line-sampling).

 ## Images

-This section addresses potential problems that users might encounter with including images into their visualizations.
+This section addresses potential problems that users might encounter with including images in their visualizations.

 ### Image URLs

-If an image within a Power BI report isn't rendering, it might be due to the [image URL](../create-reports/power-bi-images-tables.md#considerations) not being anonymously accessible.
+If an image within a Power BI report isn't rendering, the [image URL](../create-reports/power-bi-images-tables.md#considerations) might not be anonymously accessible.
 Power BI requires the image URL to be anonymously accessible without requiring a sign-in to view.
 Images can't be hosted on sites that require authentication, such as SharePoint or OneDrive.

-To ensure the image URL is publicly accessible, open the image URL in an InPrivate mode browser window.
+To ensure that the image URL is publicly accessible, open the image URL in an InPrivate-mode browser window.
 If the image loads without requiring a sign-in, you correctly configured the image URL for use in Power BI.
 Loading images from a local path is also not supported in Power BI Desktop or in the Power BI service.

-Likewise, Power BI mobile apps will only display if the image URL is anonymously accessible.
-Again, the image cannot be hosted on a site that requires a sign-in, such as SharePoint or OneDrive, even if you can see the image in Power BI Desktop or in the Power BI service.
+Likewise, Power BI mobile apps display only if the image URL is anonymously accessible.
+Again, the image can't be hosted on a site that requires a sign-in, such as SharePoint or OneDrive, even if you can see the image in Power BI Desktop or in the Power BI service.

 ## Related content